000 a Earth Inwogro_min Freedom 000 Logobanner 25

 Electricity and hydrogen are the energy forms of a new post-fossil period

-We have the largest fusion reactor in front of our nose and some are constantly trying to build one here and I wonder why.
-We have one and we have huge areas available to use this fusion reactor.
+With the sun, we have the largest fusion reactor right under our noses, and some countries are constantly trying to replicate it on Earth.
+I ask myself, "Why?"
+We already have one; it works perfectly, and we have vast areas of land in the world's deserts available to utilize this fusion reactor.

 We urgently need more energy, it must be cheap and not produce CO2.